sebgra/ai-assistant-electron/README.md

 The goal of `./open_chatgpt.sh` is to find the Electron window then resize it at will.

-It works with a `npm run package` output and I did NOT tested it with deb and rpm.
+It works with a `package` output and I did NOT tested it with deb and rpm.

 1. Right click on your XFCE Panel > "Panel" > "Add new items..."